scls19fr/cwtoolkit/README.md

 This was designed for Linux, with Python 2.7

+Required packages include: numpy, scipy, and scikits (for audiolab)

 cwstats.py: Decode and generate statistics for Morse code from a wav audio file.
 			Statistics include the average and standard deviation for intervals (dots, dashes, voids).